omnistrate-community/ci-cd-example/README.md

-# ci-cd-example
+# CI/CD Example

-This is a simple example of a CI/CD pipeline using GitHub Actions.
+This repository demonstrates a CI/CD pipeline using GitHub Actions.
+It includes workflows for deploying to development and production environments and other common CI/CD tasks.

 ## Prerequisites

-Before running the workflow, ensure you have set up the following GitHub repository secrets:
+Before running the workflows, ensure you have set up the following GitHub repository secrets:

-- `REGISTRY_USERNAME`: Your GitHub username.
-Set it exactly as your GitHub username.
+- **`REGISTRY_USERNAME`**: Your GitHub username.
-- `REGISTRY_PASSWORD`: Your GitHub Personal Access Token with the required scope and expiration.
-Generate a new token [here](https://github.com/settings/tokens) following below steps:
+- **`REGISTRY_PASSWORD`**: Your GitHub Personal Access Token with the required scopes and expiration.
+Generate a new token [here](https://github.com/settings/tokens) by following these steps:
     1. Click on the `Generate new token` button.
 Choose `Generate new token (classic)`.
 Authenticate with your GitHub account.
-  2. Enter / Select the following details:
+    2. Enter/select the following details:
-     - Enter Note:  omnistrate-ci-cd` or any other note you prefer
+        - **Note**: `omnistrate-ci-cd` or any note you prefer.
-     - Select Expiration: `No expiration`
+        - **Expiration**: `No expiration`.
-     - Select the following scopes:
+        - **Scopes**:
             - `write:packages`
             - `delete:packages`
     3. Click `Generate token` and copy the token to your clipboard.
-- `OMNISTRATE_USERNAME`: Your Omnistrate username (email).
+- **`OMNISTRATE_USERNAME`**: Your Omnistrate username (email).
-- `OMNISTRATE_PASSWORD`: Your Omnistrate password.
+- **`OMNISTRATE_PASSWORD`**: Your Omnistrate password.

-## Workflow Triggers
+## Workflow Overview

+### Dev Prod Deployment

+This workflow handles building and deploying Docker images to different environments.
+It has three main jobs:

+1. **Build and Push**: Builds the Docker image and pushes it to the GitHub Container Registry.
+It uses Docker Buildx to support multi-architecture builds and caches to speed up the build process.
+2. **Deploy to Dev**: Updates the development environment with the new Docker image.
+3. **Deploy to Prod**: Updates the production environment with the new Docker image, creating the production environment if it does not exist.

+**Triggers:**
-- **Release Published**: The Dev Prod Deployment workflow is triggered when a new release is published.
+- **Release Published**: Automatically triggered when a new release is published.
-- **Manual Trigger**: You can also manually trigger the workflow using in the Actions tab.
+- **Manual Trigger**: Can be manually triggered from the Actions tab.

+### Upgrade Instances

+This workflow upgrades instances to a specified target version.

+**Triggers:**
+- **Manual Trigger**: Can be manually triggered from the Actions tab, requiring user input for instance IDs and the target version.

-## Customizing the Workflow
+## Customizing the Workflows

+### Dev Prod Deployment Workflow

+- **Dockerfile Path**: Change the path to the Dockerfile if it's different from `./Dockerfile`.
+- **Service Plans**: Update the paths to your Docker Compose files or other configuration files.
+- **Omnistrate Credentials**: Ensure your Omnistrate credentials and environment names match your setup.

+### Upgrade Instances Workflow

+- **Instance IDs**: Provide a space-separated list of instance IDs to upgrade.
+- **Target Version**: Specify the target version for the upgrade (e.g., `1.0`, `latest`, `preferred`).

 Find the workflow files in `.github/workflows`.
-You can customize the workflow by changing the values suggested by the comments.
+You can customize these workflows by modifying the values and paths according to your needs.